ritwik1993/pcl_495/project_documentation.md

 We then updated our launch file to launch openni2 with the argument, depth_registration=true, which automatically depth registers values in the point cloud as we explained earlier.
 We also changed our launch file to launch rviz node with argument=”-d $(find our_package)/viz.rviz” which is the config file we set up to show the point cloud how we want.

 The next step was trying to get some example filter code to work using the PCL. **This was difficult.** The PCL/ROS documentation is lacking in many ways and examples online are conceptually all over the place.
 PCL and ROS are developed separately and both are still undergoing many changes, a fact that is only compounded when trying to use them together.
 Many of the examples that you can find online are from previous versions of one or both.
 Additionally, the PCL documentation is especially poor.
 The codebase is written in C++ but does not follow a single standard when it comes to method signature and what types of objects are expected.
 For instance, there seem to be a number of different pointer definitions, such as pcl::PointCloud<pcl::PointCloudXYZRGB>::Ptr vs boost::make_shared<pcl::PointCloud<pcl::PointXYZRGB>  > and even sensor_msgs::PointCloud2Ptr.
 The last example is obviously from different packages but there seems to be a lot of overloaded terminology that makes knowing when to use one versus the other very difficult.
 The boost::make_shared<pcl::PointCloud<pcl::PointXYZRGB>  > was especially tough to figure out as it was not in any of the example code we found on the web.
 Matt Derry was able to help out by sharing some of his code which had solved this problem and adding the boost::make_shared to the setInputCloud method fixed all of our problems in the different sensors.
+People have also developed [python bindings](https://github.com/strawlab/python-pcl) for PCL, but these are only limited to a few PCL modules and hence we do not consider using these.

 As mentioned before, there was previously a necessary step to convert between ROS sensor message point clouds and PCL point clouds.
 As to whether or not they are necessary any more, or which version to use, is very confusing if you read the documentation.
 The following image is the documentation relating to the PCL conversion process.